-Nina was 18 when she went to University, pursuing her dream in Interior Designing.
+Nina was 18 when she went to University, pursuing her dream of Interior Designing.
 She did not have plans to marry until she graduated, but she met a “friend” the following year from the next faculty.

 The relationship did not end.
-Nina’s parents were edgy that she was not married, but still refused to speak to her potential in-laws who had called to discuss marriage prospects.
+Nina’s parents were edgy that she was not married but still refused to speak to her potential in-laws, who had called to discuss marriage prospects.
 Nina was distancing herself.
 Nina tried to approach the subject again.

-Finally, her father divulged: “We are waiting for marriage proposals to come in to the family like the way it used to work.
+Finally, her father divulged: “We are waiting for marriage proposals to come into the family like the way it used to work.
 But there don’t seem to be any as yet.”

 Nina is an anecdotal story.
 Many may relate to it, with “arranged marriages” becoming something of the past in some cultures.

-While it may be for Nina that her parents were hanging on to the cultural preferences of some communities in Indonesia, other Muslim communities across the world approach the culture of marriage a little differently.
+While it may be true for Nina that her parents were hanging on to the cultural preferences of some communities in Indonesia, other Muslim communities across the world approach the culture of marriage a little differently.

 Arranged Marriages across Cultures

-Saima Khan accepted the marriage proposal of her cousin, through his mother, who was also her maternal aunt.
+Saima Khan accepted the marriage proposal of her cousin through his mother, who was also her maternal aunt.

 “It’s normal for Pakistanis to marry within the family, so I accepted it as normal practice.
-I also knew my aunt very well and we had a really good relationship”.
+I also knew my aunt very well, and we had a really good relationship”.

 He was already working in the United Kingdom, so she accepted and migrated along with the proposal.
 Soon after that, her in-laws joined her.